-Who is inkcentricity?
+Who is Inkcentricity?
 Primarily, it is Phillip Cole, the chief designer and grunt (though geek is often how he refers to himself).
-Before he is more thoroughly introduced, we’ll tell about the history of what is called inkcentricity.
+Before he is more thoroughly introduced, we’ll tell about the history of what is called Inkcentricity.

 In 2009, after a period of freelancing, Phillip started the in plant printing operations of Cole Farm Equipment.
 At first, it was just informally named, so that made it a bit hard to promote.
 As more services were added, it came time to make it an official branch of the company, and a real name was sought.

 First up, Shiny Melon Graphics, later changed to Shiny Melon Business Solutions to be more descriptive.
 It’s been nearly 5 years now, and we still can’t give you a good reason we went with that name.
 It was quirky, and suited our style.
-However, all good things are subject to change, and that change came in 2016.
+However, things are subject to change, and that change came in 2016.

 Congratulations if you made it this far reading.
 Now for the person you’ll be dealing with.